LiuL0703/bug-demo/README.md

 See https://reactjs.org/link/invalid-hook-call for tips about how to debug and fix this problem.

 ## Solution
-this is a duplicate React instances problem relative issues:
+this is a duplicate React instances problem.<br/>
+relative issues:
 + https://reactjs.org/warnings/invalid-hook-call-warning.html
 + https://github.com/facebook/react/issues/13991